-We promise that if you'll work hard to learn the skills in this book, your efforts will pay off.
-You'll emerge from this journey stronger and with a broader vision of how you can influence the world as a better writer, a better learner, and a better person.
+We promise that if you'll work hard in this course, your efforts will pay off.
+You'll emerge from this journey stronger and with a broader vision of how you can influence the world as a better writer, a better social scientist, and a better person.